DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_61_bitcoin-core.md

  Bitcoin Core is the main software implementation of the Bitcoin protocol.
 Once up and running it will give you a full node that validates all transactions and makes you a first class Bitcoin citizen!

 Before starting, you should have a basic understanding about what it means to run a full node.
-If you don’t use a VPN or Tor whith Bitcoin Core, your IP-address will be exposed to the network.
+If you don’t use a VPN or Tor with Bitcoin Core, your IP-address will be exposed to the network.
 From a privacy standpoint, that should be avoided.
 It will tell everyone that a Bitcoin full node is running on your IP-address.
 It’s also possible to connect transactions you do with your full node and your IP-address for someone who’s monitoring the network.
 This is still an improvement compared to trusting most third-party wallet providers.
 But it’s a pretty easy fix to improve it even more.

 A VPN is an easy solution.
 This will improve your privacy.
 You trust the VPN provider to not share any logs.
 If Bitcoin isn’t illegal in your jurisdiction, that shouldn’t be too big of a deal.
 If you´re using a VPN you´ll probably only be able to make outgoing connections (you can't open ports).
 That won´t affect the validation or broadcasting, but you´ll help the network a bit less since others can't download data from you.